queuemail/docs-and-examples/examples-hardyservice.md

 ```

-Now, we will define the service with only two API operations (login and send emails) and a scheduled method in order to process our local queue:
+Now we'll implement the service layer, featuring two API endpoints (login and send emails) and a scheduled task to handle the local queue processing:

-QueuemailHardyService.java:

 ```
 package miapp.queuemail.dev.service;